-- Lost wages: This includes any money the plaintiff was unable to earn while he/she was injured; this can include tips and bonuses as well as salaried payments.
+- Lost wages: This includes any money you were unable to earn while you were injured; this can include tips and bonuses as well as salaried payments.

-- Future lost wages: This includes any money the plaintiff will be unable to earn due to his/her injuries; this can include tips and bonuses as well as salaried payments.
+- Future lost wages: This includes any money you will be unable to earn due to your injuries; this can include tips and bonuses as well as salaried payments.

-- Pain and suffering: Though this is difficult to calculate, the purpose of “pain and suffering” damages is to compensate for the plaintiff’s physical and emotional stress from the injuries.
+- Pain and suffering: Though this is difficult to calculate, the purpose of “pain and suffering” damages is to compensate for your physical and emotional stress from the injuries.

-One of the most important functions of personal injury attorneys is compiling evidence that demonstrates or suggests that the defendant breached its duty of care towards the plaintiff.14 The attorney can then use this information as bargaining chips when negotiating with the defendant.
+It depends.
+One of the most important functions of personal injury attorneys is compiling evidence that demonstrates or suggests that the defendant breached its duty of care towards you.14 Your attorney can then use this information as bargaining chips when negotiating with the defendant.

 Common evidence in slipping and falling lawsuits include:

 - building codes, affidavits, and contracts, that show that the defendant had a duty to maintain safe surfaces;